pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

         check_column(df, list(new_column_names.keys()))
         return df.rename(columns=new_column_names)

-The three highlighted lines (line 1, 2, and 7) here constitute the code pattern used throughout the ``pyjanitor`` implementation:
+The three highlighted lines (line 1, 2, and 7) constitute the code pattern that is frequently used in ``pyjanitor`` implementations:

-Line 1: ``@pf.register_dataframe_method``
+* Line 1: ``@pf.register_dataframe_method``

 This `decorator <https://realpython.com/primer-on-python-decorators/>`_ comes from `pandas-flavor <https://pypi.org/project/pandas-flavor/>`_.
-It is the "magic" that allows ``pyjanitor`` code to use just one set of implementations (like this `rename_columns` function) for both the functional and the method chaining styles of its API.
+It is the "magic" that allows ``pyjanitor`` code to use just one set of implementations (like this `rename_columns` function) for both the functional and the method chaining usages of the API.
-In your new feature or feature enhancement, you are very likely to start your function with this decorator line (or see it in the function you are enhancing).
+In your new feature or feature enhancement, you are very likely to start your function with this decorator line (or see it in the function that you are enhancing).

-Line 2 and 7: The *dataframe in, dataframe out* function signature
+* Line 2 and 7: The *dataframe in, dataframe out* function signature

 .. code-block:: python